AGProjects/sylkrtc.js/API.md

 Request muting for all participants.
 All participants in the room will get a `muteAudio` event from the server.

+#### Conference.toggleHand(participantSession)

+Raise/Lower your hand.
+An optional participant session can be provided, so the hand of this specific session is raised/lowered.
+Calling this function will trigger a `raisedHands` event to all participants in the room.

 #### Conference.participants

 Getter property which returns an array of `Participant` objects in the conference.